What is a Stock Market Crash?

 A stock market crash refers to a drastic, often unforeseen, drop in the prices of stocks in the stock market.
 The sudden drop in stock prices may be influenced by economic conditions, catastrophic event(s), or speculative elements that sweep across the market.

-- A stock market crash occurs when the market’s entered an unstable phase, and any slight disturbance causes share prices to fall suddenly and unexpectedly.
+- A stock market crash occurs when the market has entered an unstable phase, and an economic disturbance causes share prices to fall suddenly and unexpectedly.

 - Following a stock market crash, panic trading can be prevented by triggering market-wide circuit breakers or adopting plunge protection.

 There is no conventional way of describing a market crash, but the term commonly applies to an abrupt decline in the stock market index over a single or several days.
 Stock market crashes have severe effects on the economy and investors’ behavior.
 Essentially, the overall economy of a country depends on its stock market.

 A country’s stock market trend becomes the main focus when investors intend to invest.
 The most common ways investors are bound to lose their money in the event of a stock market collapse is when they sell shares following a sudden drop in market prices after having purchased many shares before a market crash.
 Consequently, a market crash causes stock market investors to incur significant losses in their portfolios.

 Records of Stock Market Crashes